PretendingToCode/Minecraft-Packet-Fix/README.md

 ## Installation and usage

+Within your project directory, run ``` npm install minecraft-protocol ``` to install the latest version of minecraft-protocol.

-Just clone this repository, open the run.bat file, and change the server address and version as needed.
-Afterwards, run the .bat file.
-From there you'll need to connect to **localhost:25566** from either the direct connect tab or from your server menu.
+After that, just clone this repository, open the run.bat file, and change the server address and version as needed.
+Then, run the .bat file.
+If it is your first time running the program, the program will kill itself and you'll need to relaunch it.
+From there you'll need to connect to **localhost:25566** from either the direct connect tab or from your server menu within your Minecraft application.
 If you've followed these steps correctly, you should be forwarded on to the server you entered in the run.bat file.

 ## Notes

 Servers with anti-bot plugins will likely flag this program as a bot, and prevent you from connecting.
 To combat this, I will be releasing a Forge mod later this month that does the same thing as this program.

-It's important not to update any of the files with the "node_modules" directory.
+~~It's important not to update any of the files with the "node_modules" directory.
 This only works because of changes made to those core modules.
-If you copy the index.js file to your machine, and reinstall minecraft-protocol, this program will not work.
+If you copy the index.js file to your machine, and reinstall minecraft-protocol, this program will not work.~~

+Minecraft-protocol can now be installed and updated as needed, but modifications will be made to the module files.
+It's advised to only use module files with this project.

 This project is built upon [a similar proxy](https://github.com/PrismarineJS/node-minecraft-protocol/tree/master/examples/proxy) that I did not design.